ecaoile/Data-Structures-and-Algorithms/data_structures/Graphs/README.md

 going through a given node's list of children, the children of those children, and so on...

 ## Directions
-implement your own Graph, as an adjacency list that implements the following:
+Implement your own Graph, as an adjacency list that implements the following:

     AddEdge() - Adds a new vertice to the graph GetNodes() - returns all of the nodes in the graph as a collection